Fenrir Code Audit Tool

 ```

-This design makes the server more flexible, allowing it to dynamically accept remote code repositories for auditing.
+This design makes the server more flexible and can dynamically accept remote code repositories for auditing.